Docs›SDK Reference

 apiKey | string | The target API key (passed through) |

-Under the hood, the wrapped fetch moves the target SDK's Authorization header to X-Grepture-Auth-Forward and sets Grepture's own auth header, so the proxy can authenticate both sides.
+In proxy mode, the wrapped fetch moves the target SDK's Authorization header to X-Grepture-Auth-Forward and sets Grepture's own auth header, so the proxy can authenticate both sides.
+In trace mode, the wrapped fetch sends requests directly to the provider and captures trace data after the response.

 grepture.fetch()